Threshold of originality: Pre-positioned recording devices

+In New Zealand, the Copyright Act 1994 requires films to be original to qualify for copyright protection.
+However, according to law professor Susy Frankel, case law supports a low threshold of originality, so arguments could be made that such recordings can be copyrighted because placing and operating a video camera involves "skill, judgement, and labour".
+She states that it's also possible that security camera films would not meet the threshold, and that "each case must be assessed on its facts".

-In Canada, author David Vaver criticised the decision of the above court, expressing the opinion that "whether scenes taken by an automatic surveillance camera are authored by anyone is doubtful: the person responsible for positioning the camera is no Atom Egoyan.
+In Canada, "skill and judgement" are required for a photograph to be protected by copyright, and a photograph meets this threshold "even by the particular angle and point of view" according to the Canadian Internet Policy and Public Interest Clinic.
+However, legal scholar David Vaver has expressed the view that "whether scenes taken by an automatic surveillance camera are authored by anyone is doubtful: the person responsible for positioning the camera is no Atom Egoyan.
 Such authorless films may have no copyright at all".

-In the law of continental European countries, according to Pascal Kamina, there is "little doubt that 'works' such as security camera videos would not satisfy" the requirement of originality.
+In the law of continental European countries, works are required to be original to have copyright protection.
+According to a 2002 book by professor and lawyer Pascal Kamina, written before the European Court of Justice harmonized the threshold of originality between European Union member countries in 2009, "it is unlikely, however, that security camera videos would be considered original".

 Russian copyright law specifically exempts purely informational reports on events and facts from protection, and security camera footage is not considered a work of authorship.
 This interpretation was applied in a number of Russian legal cases.

+Works by non-human authors

-A similar topic came up in 2011, when a representative of the Caters News Agency asked the website Techdirt to take down a photo that it had licensed from nature photographer David Slater.
-The image—a self-portrait taken by a wild monkey using Slater's camera, had been used to illustrate a post questioning whether Slater could even hold any copyright interest in the image.
+A similar topic came up in 2011, when the Caters News Agency asked the website Techdirt to take down a photo that Caters had licensed from nature photographer David Slater.
+The image—a self-portrait taken by a wild monkey using Slater's camera—had been used to illustrate a post questioning whether Slater could even hold any copyright interest in the image.
 Slater argued that he had copyright interest in the photo because he had "engineered" the shot, and that "it was artistry and idea to leave them to play with the camera and it was all in my eyesight.
 I knew the monkeys were very likely to do this and I predicted it.
 I knew there was a chance of a photo being taken."
 Aurelia J. Schultz disputed Slater's claims, noting a monkey would be incapable of holding a copyright in Indonesia (where the photo was taken), the United Kingdom, or the United States, because it is not a legal "person".
-In December 2014, the United States Copyright Office issued an opinion backing the argument, stating that works by animals cannot be copyrighted, because they were not a work of authorship by a human.
-Nonetheless, the animal rights group PETA sued Slater on behalf of the monkey under the next friend principle.
+In December 2014, the United States Copyright Office issued an opinion that works by animals cannot be copyrighted because they were not a work of authorship by a human, but the copyright office did not rule on whether Slater or the monkey would be considered the author of those specific images.